gbdev/pandocs/content/Sprite_RAM_Bug.md

 ## Write During Increase/Decrease

-If a register is increased or decreased in the same M cycle of a write, this will effectively trigger two writes in a single M-cycle.
+If a register is increased or decreased in the same M-cycle of a write, this will effectively trigger two writes in a single M-cycle.
 However, this case behaves just like a single write.

 ## Read During Increase/Decrease

-If a register is increased or decreased in the same M cycle of a write, this will effectively trigger both a read **and** a write in a single M-cycle, resulting in a more complex corruption pattern:
+If a register is increased or decreased in the same M-cycle of a write, this will effectively trigger both a read **and** a write in a single M-cycle, resulting in a more complex corruption pattern: